 - Help patients with heart rhythm problems.

 At UK HealthCare, we report placement data to the ICD Registry.
-This allows us to compare patient data with other hospitals nationally.
+This allows us to compare patient data with other hospitals.
 It is also a measure of our quality of care.

 Below are three sets of data (metrics) on ICD patients.